 - Physical distancing protocols.
 Don’t think you can socially distance on a bus or train?
 Think again!
-CapMetro has adopted physical distancing efforts like adding plexiglass around the operator and signage prompting riders to “skip a seat” when possible.
-Schedules have also been adjusted to increase service and to help reduce the number of riders per trip.
+CapMetro has adopted physical distancing efforts like adding plexiglass around the operator and signage prompting customers to “skip a seat” when possible.
+Schedules have also been adjusted to increase service and to help reduce the number of customers per trip.

 - Cashless payment.
-The CapMetro App allows you to pay for passes with the in-app digital wallet or using Apple Pay or Google Pay without having to exchange physical money.
+The CapMetro App allows you to pay your fare without having to exchange physical money.

-- Masks for staff and riders.
+- Masks for staff and customers.
 While we encourage you to always remember your mask when leaving the house, CapMetro has them available in case you forget.
-Face coverings are required for all riders and staff on CapMetro buses and trains.
+Face coverings are required for all customers and staff on CapMetro buses and trains.

 - Vinyl seat upgrades.
 In addition to our new cleaning technology, we are upgrading our seats from fabric covers to vinyl, making them easier to clean.

 - Hand sanitizer.
 For your convenience, hand sanitizing stations are available on our vehicles to use as you enter and exit your ride.

 How you can ride CapMetro safely during COVID-19

 - Limit your travel to essential trips